 What Do the Numbers Inside Snapchat Mean?

 One common source of confusion for new users (and even some older ones) is the numbers that are everywhere in the Snapchat user interface.
-Whether they be ratings or “scores,” they are absolutely meaningless if you don’t know their significance, and there’s very little context to help you in figuring out what each individual value means.
-Snapchat will probably always have a cluttered interface, but with this guide, you’ll know exactly what those numbers mean when you’re using your favorite social network.
-Let’s take a look in this Snapchat explainer.
+Whether they be ratings or “scores,” they are meaningless if you don’t know their significance, and there’s minimal context to help you in figuring out what each individual value means.
+Snapchat will probably always have a cluttered interface, but with this guide, you’ll know precisely what those numbers mean when you’re using your favorite social network.
+Let’s take a look at this Snapchat explainer.

 Snapchat Scores Explained